2019 Annual Report

 Eurasia Regional Overview

-In Central Asia, taking advantage of the opening in Uzbekistan remained the top priority for the Endowment.
-NED focused on programs aimed at developing a new generation of civic and political activists, monitoring and defending fundamental human rights, and strengthening the capacity of academic and policy experts to contribute to the democratic reform process.
-Endowment resources also supported civil society efforts to promote the democratic development of the Kyrgyz Republic.
-NED support helped promote public policy debates, civil society oversight of government institutions, and the continued development of political pluralism in the country.
+In Central Asia, taking advantage of the opening in Uzbekistan remained a high priority for the Endowment.
+NED focused its resources on programs aimed at developing a new generation of civic and political activists, increasing support for the defense and monitoring of fundamental human rights, and strengthening the capacity of academic and policy experts to contribute to the democratic reform process.
+NED also supported civil society’s efforts to promote democratic development in the Kyrgyz Republic through public policy debates, civil society oversight of government institutions, and the continued development of political pluralism in the country.

-NED maintained support for its partners in the most repressive countries in the region – Azerbaijan, Tajikistan, and Turkmenistan – particularly monitoring and documenting human rights abuses, supporting independent media, strengthening the ability of civil society to remain active and engaged, and raising international awareness of ongoing government repression.
+NED maintained support for its partners in the most repressive countries in the region – Azerbaijan, Tajikistan, and Turkmenistan. particularly by monitoring and documenting human rights abuses, supporting the ability of civil society to remain active and engaged, and raising international awareness of ongoing government repression.

 To learn more and to see a detailed list of our grantees, please visit the NED website.